 Angel Statues Throughout the World

-In addition to the angel in the Salt Lake City cemetery, there are Christmas Box Angels in more than 25 other areas erected by great people just like you.
-Furthermore, there are nearly 100 in the works, and at least a dozen of these have dedication dates.
-To retrieve the complete list and get directions to the angel statue sites, click here.
+In addition to the angel in the Salt Lake City cemetery, there are Christmas Box Angels in more than 120 other areas (including Canada and Japan!) erected by great people just like you.

 Frequently Asked Questions Regarding Erecting an Angel in Your Area